Impact

 Risk and Exploitability

-The CVSS score is 7.0, indicating high severity.
-EPSS information is not available and the issue is not listed in the CISA KEV catalog, so the exact likelihood of exploitation is unknown.
-Nevertheless, an out-of-bounds write in kernel space is high-severity.
+The CVSS score is 7.8, indicating high severity.
+The EPSS score is <1%, suggesting a very low exploitation probability, and the issue is not listed in the CISA KEV catalog.
+An out-of-bounds write in kernel space remains high‑severity.
 Based on the description, it is inferred that an attacker with local or privileged access capable of assigning an ASID to a group index equal to ngroups could trigger the vulnerability.

 OpenCVE Enrichment